 I became a Foundation Governor at Ryhall in the summer of 2015 having previously served in a similar capacity elsewhere in Rutland for 8 years and for 4 in Hertfordshire.
 I began my working life as a secondary school teacher and ended it working for the Audit Commission as a lead for children’s services.
-Now I am retired much of my time is taken up as a Rutland County Councillor for Normanton Ward and I also chair Rutland’s Standing Advisory Council for Religious Education.
+Now I am retired much of my time is taken up as a Rutland County Councillor for Normanton Ward.
 I am married and have a daughter who is a secondary school Head of Music.

 I’m a father of two boys - both of whom are now at secondary school having gone through their full primary education at Ryhall CE Academy.
 I have previously served as an elected Parent Governor and now serve as a Parent Governor.
 I’ve lived in the village of Ryhall for the last 12 years.
 My family and I like to get involved all aspects of village life and I particularly enjoy gigging in the local pub where I play the drums.
 I have 20+ years of teaching experience in secondary education and am currently employed as a Head of Science in a secondary school.

 I have a long-standing interest in the education of the children in our village which has been the main reason for immersing myself into my governor role.
 My aims for the children of Ryhall are to have access to a world class education and I strongly believe that Ryhall CE Academy has the ingredients of a truly outstanding school.
 I hope that my work in this leadership capacity serves to ensure outstanding outcomes for all.

 Staff Governor (Teaching)

 I became a teaching staff governor in November 2019 having been elected by the staff.
 I'm the Reception Class teacher and have now been at the school for almost years.